sedc-codecademy/sedc7-05-oopcsharp/g6/SEDC_Class6/README.md

 **56 Username4**

+**Bonus**

+The User should be asked to choose between Y/N options.
+If he chooses Y the aplication should run again, and If he chooses N tha aplication should stop

 ## Exercise 03
 Create an ATM application.
 A customer should be able to authenticate with card number and pin and should be greeted with a message greeting them by full name.
 After that they can choose one of the following:
 1) Balance checking - This should print out the current balance of money on their account